-- 1. This statement of insolvency practice is one of a series issued by the Council of the Society with a view to harmonising the approach of members to questions of insolvency practice.
-It should be read in conjunction with the Explanatory Foreword to the Statements of Insolvency Practice and Insolvency Technical Reminders issued in June 1996.
-Members are reminded that SPI Statements of Insolvency Practice are for the purpose of guidance only and may not be relied upon as definitive statements.
-No liability attaches to the Council or anyone involved in the preparation or publication of statements of insolvency practice. - 2.
-This statement has been prepared for the guidance of members on their statutory obligations under the Company Directors Disqualification Act 1986 and related legislation.
-It applies to England and Wales only. - The law relating to the obligations of insolvency office holders in relation to disqualification matters is contained in the Company Directors Disqualification Act 1986 ('The Act') and associated statutory instruments, of which the most significant for practitioners is The Insolvent Companies (Reports on Conduct of Directors) Rules 1996 ('the Rules').
+- 1.1 This Statement of Insolvency Practice is to be read in conjunction with the Explanatory Foreword. - 1.2 This statement has been prepared for the guidance of insolvency practitioners on their statutory obligations under the Company Directors Disqualification Act 1986 and related legislation.
+It applies to Scotland only. - 1.3 The law relating to the obligations of insolvency office holders in relation to disqualification matters is contained in the Company Directors Disqualification Act 1986 ('The Act') and associated statutory instruments, of which the most significant for practitioners is The Insolvent Companies (Reports on Conduct of Directors) (Scotland) Rules 1996 ('the Rules').
 In addition to companies which may be wound up under the provisions of the Insolvency Act 1986, the Act applies to building societies and incorporated friendly societies.
-By virtue of Article 16 of the Insolvent Partnerships Order 1994 certain sections of the Act also apply to insolvent partnerships where they are wound up as unregistered companies under Part V of the Insolvency Act 1986.
-In this statement references to companies should be read as references to any body corporate or partnership to which the Act applies.
-The DTI issue guidance notes, which are updated from time to time, elaborating on the requirements, to which practitioners should refer.
+In this statement references to companies should be read as references to any body to which the Act applies.
+The DTI issue guidance notes, which are updated from time to time, elaborating on the requirements, to which practitioners should refer. - 1.4 By virtue of Article 16 of the Insolvent Partnerships Order 1994 certain sections of the Act also apply to insolvent partnerships where they are wound up as unregistered companies under Part V of the Insolvency Act 1986.
+(However, it should be noted that the Insolvent Partnerships Order 1994 does not apply to Scottish partnerships.)